harness/developer-hub/docs/continuous-integration/use-ci/use-drone-plugins/ci-github-action-step.md

 :::caution

-Github Actions settings keys can include `-`, which is not supported by JEXL.
+GitHub Actions settings keys can include `-`, which is not supported by JEXL.
 Therefore, you must wrap these variable names in quotes when using them in Harness expressions.

 :::